Uniswap/v4-core/README.md

 ## License

 Uniswap V4 Core is licensed under the Business Source License 1.1 (`BUSL-1.1`), see [BUSL_LICENSE](https://github.com/Uniswap/v4-core/blob/main/licenses/BUSL_LICENSE), and the MIT License (`MIT`), see [MIT_LICENSE](https://github.com/Uniswap/v4-core/blob/main/licenses/MIT_LICENSE).
 Each file in Uniswap V4 Core states the applicable license type in the header.
+<br>## Welcome to Hook-Based Pools<br>Uniswap V4's hooks customize Solidity liquidity—new contributors, start with the Custom Pool tutorial for your first dynamic fee.
+Tip: Use Singleton for gas savings! <br>